deniz195/fipt-analysis/README.md

 # FIPT: Fast impedance tortuosity

 FIPT is a measurement technique that allows a fast determination of the ionic resistance for battery electrodes.
-The technique is based on the work by J. Landesfeind ([DOI: 10.1149/issn.1945-7111](https://dx.doi.org/10.1149/2.1141607jes)) and then optimized for execution speed at Battrion.
+The technique is based on the work by J. Landesfeind ([DOI: 10.1149/issn.1945-7111](https://dx.doi.org/10.1149/2.1141607jes)) and then optimized for execution speed and reliability at [Battrion](https://battrion.com).

 The measurement setup can be built based on [https://github.com/deniz195/fipt](https://github.com/deniz195/fipt)